MSchnei/visprompt/docs/README.md

 If you would like to try visual prompting but your data is proprietary or PII data, I provide a repository and basic GUI for experimenting with visual prompting based on SAM and segGPT [here](https://github.com/MSchnei/visprompt).
 <figure>
   <img src="images/visprompt_gui_overview.png" alt="image info" style="width:100%">
-  <figcaption>Basic GUI to experiment with visual prompting on your own data based on this [repo](https://github.com/MSchnei/visprompt).</figcaption>
+  <figcaption>Basic GUI to experiment with visual prompting on your own data based on <a href="https://github.com/MSchnei/visprompt">this repo</a>.</figcaption>
 </figure>